 - Lunch clubs provide options for children who may struggle on the playground or want something different at lunch times.
-Children can have a choice of activity - table tennis, Lego, colouring and board games. - After school clubs providing all children an opportunity to try something new or build on an existing skill.
-Clubs on offer have been - football, basketball, cooking, art, film and much more - Pupil Voice/School Council supports the children in ensuring their voices are heard.
+Children can have a choice of activity - table tennis, Lego, colouring and board games. - After school clubs All children with EHCPS and selected children on the SEND register to be given first choice of clubs free of charge.
+All children are given an opportunity to try something new or build on an existing skill.
+Clubs on offer have been - football, basketball, cooking, art and film club. - Pupil Voice/School Council supports the children in ensuring their voices are heard.
 We meet weekly.
-The children are given a question or task to take back to their class and feedback the following week to their follow School Council members. - Outside providers Crystal Palace have run PSHE sessions, Police and Fire education, NSPCC 'Speak out, Stay safe' program - Wellbeing and Mental Health days teaching children mindfulness and yoga, plus First Aid training. - PSHE curriculum (SCARF) covers themes in each class such as friendship, rights and responsibilities, respecting differences - Kindness certificates each week to celebrate kind acts - Anonymous surveys allowing pupils to voice their opinions and ideas
+The children are given a question or task to take back to their class and feedback the following week to their follow School Council members. - Outside providers Palace For Life have run PSHE sessions, Police and Fire education, NSPCC 'Speak out, Stay safe' program - Wellbeing and Mental Health days teaching children mindfulness and yoga, plus First Aid training.

+- PSHE curriculum (SCARF) covers themes in each class such as friendship, rights and responsibilities, respecting differences - Kindness certificates each week to celebrate kind acts - Anonymous surveys allowing pupils to voice their opinions and ideas